bouk/staticfiles/README.md

 I recommend creating a separate package inside your project to serve as the container for the embedded files.

+Staticfiles ignores any hidden files and directories (anything that starts with `.`).

 ## Example

 For an example of how to use the resulting package, check out `example/example.go`.
 You can also see the API it generates at [godoc.org](https://godoc.org/github.com/bouk/staticfiles/files).